Visual Appearance of Mercury, Nickel and Palladium Chronic Dental Ingestion Eczema – Post 6

 Peaches, blueberries, strawberries, berries, dairy produce, cheese, butter, yoghurt, milk, cream, pasta, cornflakes, white bread, chicken, beef, eggs, aubergine, mushrooms, cucumber, apples, carrots, peppers, potatoes.

-Contrary to the mercury chelation diet, nickel-free diet positively encourages the consumption of dairy products.
+- It has to be noted that contrary to the mercury chelation diet, nickel-free diet positively encourages the consumption of dairy products.

-Alarmingly, the global dental industry agrees that not enough research has been carried out concerning the effects of palladium toxicity and how to successfully remove this toxic metal from the human body.
+Alarmingly and unbelievably, the global dental industry agrees that not enough research has been carried out concerning the effects of palladium toxicity and how to successfully remove this toxic metal from the human body.

 It is suggested by practitioners who regularly consult with poisoned patients, that palladium may follow similar detoxification procedures as mercury.